...

 A number of ethical matters are already included in this presentation, which the staff has to adhere to and apply.
 For example, patient data must be protected, patients’ self-governance must be considered, and the principle of doing good or maximizing good must be followed.

-Also, they should conform to righteousness and equality while interacting with patients so as to promote justice.
+Also, they should conform to righteousness and equality while interacting with patients to promote justice.
 It should also focus on patients’ requirements and integrate them within clinical choice for care processes (Hunt et al., 2021).
 It is essential to comprehend and apply these principles in practice for the organization’s best ethical conduct.

 Continuous Readiness and Compliance